Andrew Saul: Termination and reinstatement of remote work policies

-During his fourth month in office Saul ended the six-year remote work policies for nearly 12,000 employees.
-It was effectively for naught as the COVID-19 pandemic forced the return and expansion of the program for nearly the entirety of the SSA in March 2020.
+During his first months in office, Saul ended the six-year remote work policies for nearly 12,000 employees.
+It was effectively negated as the COVID-19 pandemic forced the return and expansion of the program for nearly the entirety of the SSA in March 2020.

 Removal

 On July 9, 2021, Saul was removed from his position as commissioner by President Joe Biden, after he refused a request to resign.
-Saul says his discharge is illegal, despite two recent Supreme Court precedents saying that the president does have the authority to fire the head of an independent agency.
+Saul said his discharge was illegal, despite two recent Supreme Court precedents saying that the president does have the authority to fire the head of an independent agency.

 Saul also responded by comparing his termination to the attorneys fired in Nixon's "Saturday Night Massacre", and that he would continue to do his job remotely, pointing out that his six-year term would not expire until 2025.
 He insisted on a return to work the following Monday, but was denied access to SSA systems when he tried to log-on remotely from home on July 12.
-Biden has appointed Kilolo Kijakazi as Saul's acting successor.
+Biden appointed Kilolo Kijakazi as Acting Commissioner.

 Personal life

-He and his wife Denise have two daughters, one of whom is active in Republican politics.
+He and his wife Denise have two daughters, one of whom, Jennifer, was the chairwoman of the Manhattan Republican Party from 2007 to 2011.
 His father suffered a stroke in 1996, and Saul became the primary caregiver.
 Joseph Saul died in 2007.